zornitsahh3/OnlineShop/README.md

 - The page must be fully responsive.
 - It should function and display properly on both desktop and mobile devices.

-## General Solution Overview
+## 1. General Solution Overview
-he project delivers a **front-end-only Product Listing Page** for a fashion e-commerce store (Bags & Shoes), meeting the required sections and behaviour.
+The project delivers a **front-end-only Product Listing Page** for a fashion e-commerce store (Bags & Shoes), meeting the required sections and behaviour.

 - **Sticky header** with logo, store name (“The Fashion Store”), and a **navigation menu** with two categories (Bags, Shoes).
 Clicking a category loads the corresponding products; Bags is loaded by default.
 - **Left-hand filter sidebar** with: